 Mobility management functions may be implemented at different layers of the protocol stack.
-At the IP (network) layer, they may reside in the network or in the mobile node.
-In particular, a network-based solution resides in the network only.
-It therefore enables mobility for existing hosts and network applications which are already in deployment but lack mobility support.
+At the IP (network) layer, mobility management can be client-based or network-based.

-At the IP layer, a mobility management protocol supporting session continuity is typically based on the principle of distinguishing between identifier and routing address and maintaining a mapping between the two.
-In Mobile IP, the home address serves as an identifier of the device whereas the care-of-address (CoA) takes the role of the routing address.
+An IP-layer mobility management protocol is typically based on the principle of distinguishing between session identifier and routing address and maintaining a mapping between the two.
+In Mobile IP, the home address serves as the session identifier whereas the care-ofaddress (CoA) takes the role of the routing address.
 The binding between these two is maintained at the home agent (mobility anchor).
-If packets can be continuously delivered to a mobile node at its home address, then all sessions using that home address are unaffected even though the routing address (CoA) changes.
+If packets addressed to the home address of a mobile node can be continuously delivered to the node, then all sessions using that home address are unaffected even though the routing address (CoA) changes.